-Eventually, though, she began to realize that she was treating Mathis like that because she didn’t trust her.
-Mathis was just out of training, had never been into combat before, and had no idea what to expect, or how important the slightest detail could be to getting them out alive.
+But after a few days she began to realize that she was treating Mathis like that because she didn’t trust her.
+Mathis was just out of training, had never been into combat before, and had no idea what to expect or how important the slightest detail could be to getting them out alive.
 Hanstad had understood.
-Even though she hadn’t been friends with him either, he knew what he was doing, and she trusted him as her flight partner.
+Even though she hadn’t been friends with him either, he knew what he was doing and she trusted him as her flight partner.
 Mathis was an unknown.
-For all Larkins could guess, she might freeze up the very first time they got fired on.
+For all Larkins could guess she might freeze up the very first time they got fired on.

-Several days after she came to that realization, she also started to recognize that she might never trust Mathis unless she got to know her a little better.
+Several days after she came to that realization she also started to recognize that she might never trust Mathis unless she got to know her a little better.
 That meant actually trying to interact with her off-duty.
 I can’t do that.
 But she knew she had to.
-Mathis’ inexperience aside, conflict between the two of them could end with them both winding up just as dead as if the rookie froze in combat.
-So she forced herself to go looking for Mathis, and found her in the female quarters, lying on her bed with a book.
-She wasn’t surprised.
-It was always too hot to really do anything physically active for recreation, so reading was the most common activity during free time.
+Mathis’ inexperience aside, conflict between the two of them could end with them both just as dead as if the rookie froze in combat.
+So she forced herself to go looking for Mathis and found her in the female quarters, lying on her bed with a book.
+Larkins wasn’t surprised.
+It was always too hot to really do anything physically active for recreation, so reading and watching TV were the most common activities during free time.